TheBenderman/KWICArchitecture/Object Oriented/readme.txt

 	java KWICApp -f inputfile.txt #runs the KWICApp with an input file (-f) and no stop words java KWICApp -f inputfile.txt -s stopwords.txt #runs the KWICApp with an input file (-f) and stop words file (-s)

 My program represents the object oriented style because each of the classes in the project serves a specific function.
 For example, the CircularShifter.java file generates all of the possible circular shifts for the input file, and that is the only thing that it does.
+My code is loosely coupled, meaning that each of the classes only does the work that is related to that class.

 Following is a list of the functions of each of the classes:
 	CircularShifter.java #creates all possible circular shifts of the input lines